jhercule127/software-concepts/clean-code/functions.md

   ```
   `startSession` is a side effect as it may change something in the `user` object.

-- **Avoiding Side Effects:**
+> [!TIP]
-  - Use meaningful names to indicate when side effects are expected to help avoid unexpected behavior.
+> **Avoiding Side Effects:** Use meaningful names to indicate when side effects are expected to help avoid unexpected behavior.